 Description

-The architecture of the HSM Dinamo is based on principles of modularity, separation of key partitions, access control, tamper protection and optimization with the aim of offering stability and performance in cryptographic operations.
+The architecture of the HSM Dinamo is based on principles of modularity, separation of key partitions, access control, protection against tampering, as well as optimization with the aim of offering stability and performance in cryptographic operations.

 There are three basic items in the HSM architecture: users, objects and modules.